vutung3196/vutung3196/README.md

 ### Hi there 👋

-- 💬 My name is Tung Vu
+- 😃: My name is Tung Vu and I'm currently a computer science student
 - 🔭 I’m currently working on backend development, automotive software engineering
 - 🌱 I’m currently learning algorithm design and analysis, linear programming, C++ and distributed system design
 - 👯 I’m looking to collaborate on motion planning and robotics side projects